Shohei Ono: Rise to prominence: 2013 World Championships

 Ono became Japan's third lightweight champion in four years after Hiroyuki Akimoto and Nakaya at the World Championships in Rio de Janeiro.
 He faced off against Korea's double World Champion Wang Ki-chun in the Round of 64.
 Fifteen seconds into the fight, Wang attempted a drop morote seoi nage, however was unsuccessful in gaining a score.
 Ono countered with a juji gatame, but Wang easily escaped by lifting Ono off the ground.
 Wang then unsuccessfully threw Ono with the latter's single grip on his sleeve with an uchi mata.
 In a turn of events, Wang was controversially given four shidos to earn a hansoku make or disqualification, namely for three false attacks and breaking off a grip.
 He unexpectedly crashed out of the tournament in his first fight.

 Ono met Neoklis Skouroumounis in his second fight, and scored a yuko early on with de ashi harai.
 He sealed the fight with ippon with uchi mata.
 Ono then faced Miklós Ungvári in the Round of 16, who had a similar fate to Wang.
 Ungvari picked up four shidos for a hansoku make, in the form of avoiding grips, stepping off the mat, attempting a false attack and passivity.
 Ono went on against Dex Elmont in the quarter-final, in which he again showed his ippon play.
 Ono scored first with an osoto gari to ushiro goshi for yuko.
 Elmont then scored a yuko to level the scores.
 The fight went to golden score with the fighters on equal grounds with a yuko and two shidos each.
 Ono defeated Elmont with a harai goshi for ippon, and was through to a semi-final against van Tichelt.
 Ono was ranked number 15, and van Tichelt thirteen places above him.
 Ono defeated him for a guaranteed medal with one of his best techniques, osoto gari, for ippon.

 Ono was set against Ugo Legrand in the final.
 Ono attempted a double sleeve uchi mata and gained a yuko.
 Ono won the World title with a strong hane goshi that scored ippon, defeating Legrand.
 He was overwhelmed with winning the World title and was moved to tears.

 Ono also won the Teams' bronze medal with Japan.
 In the quarter-final he faced Mirali Sharipov, and continued his dominance as a big ippon fighter by defeating the Uzbek with an osoto gari for waza-ari, and uchi mata for ippon.

 2014 Grand Slam Tokyo

 He lost to Hiroyuki Akimoto of Japan in the finals.

 2016 Olympics

 2020 Olympics

 Ono won the gold medal in the 73 kg competition at the 2020 Olympics held in Tokyo, Japan.

-Personal life

-On 28 May 2013, Ono and four other senior male students in Tenri University’s judo club ordered younger members to slap freshmen in the face.
-After an investigation, on 5 September, Ono was removed from his post of captain of the club and with the other four were suspended for 30 days.
+In the final, he beat Georgia's Lasha Shavdatuashvili in Golden Score.